multiOTP/SMSGatewayApp/README.md

 * http://android-developers.blogspot.com.es/2013/10/getting-your-sms-apps-ready-for-kitkat.html
 * https://www.addhen.org/blog/2014/02/15/android-4-4-api-changes/

-Adding support for kitkat® means that there is some extra code in `cht-gateway` whose purpose is not obvious:
+Adding support for kitkat® means that there is some extra code in `smsgateway` whose purpose is not obvious:

 ### Non-existent activities in `AndroidManifest.xml`